telefonicaid/fiware-orion/doc/manuals/devel/index.md

-# Design details of the Orion Context Broker
+# <a name='top'></a>Design details of the Orion Context Broker

+*Note: This document describes Orion Context Broker as of release 1.4.x.*

 ## <a name='directory_structure'></a>Directory Structure